andrei-ag/xpl_av/readme.md

 - **Emulates 31 Windows API calls** (e.g., `GetTickCount`, `GetVersion`, `GetCommandLineA`, `IsBadReadPtr`) to bypass common anti-emulation tricks.

 ### 🩺 Virus Disinfection (Rare in Open Source)
 The antivirus can not only detect but also **remove virus code and restore infected PE files**.
-Disinfection routines are implemented for:
+Disinfection routines are implemented in version 010 for:
 - ✅ **Win32/Parite.b**
 - ✅ **W32/Krized [4029]** (infects `KERNEL32.DLL`)
 - ✅ **Win32/Funlove [4099]**